-28. The Company must, no later than 6 months prior to the Commencement of the Development, submit a Commercial Fisheries Mitigation Strategy ("CFMS"), in writing, to the Scottish Ministers for their written approval.

-The Company must remain a member of the Forth and Tay Offshore Wind Developers Group-Commercial Fisheries Working Group or any successor group formed to facilitate commercial fisheries dialogue in the Forth and Tay region.
+28. The Company must, no later than 6 months prior to the Commencement of the Development, submit a Commercial Fisheries Mitigation Strategy ("CFMS"), in writing, to the Scottish Ministers.
+The Company must also continue its membership in the Forth and Tay Offshore Wind Developers Group - Commercial Fisheries Working Group ("FTOWDG-CFWG"), or any successor group formed to facilitate commercial fisheries dialogue, to define and finalise the CFMS.

-The Company must include in the CFMS a mitigation strategy for each commercial fishery that Ministers are reasonably satisfied would be adversely affected by the Development.

-The Company must implement all mitigation measures committed to be carried out by the Company in terms of the CFMS.
-The Company must require all of its contractors, and sub-contractors, to co-operate with the fishing industry to ensure the effective implementation of the CFMS.
+As part of any finalised CFMS, the Company must produce and implement a mitigation strategy for each commercial fishery that can prove to the Scottish Ministers that they will be adversely affected by the Development.
+The CFMS to be implemented must be approved in writing by the Scottish Ministers.
+The Company must implement all mitigation measures committed to be carried out by the Company within the CFMS so far as is applicable to the Development.
+Any contractors, or sub-contractors working for the Company, must co-operate with the fishing industry to ensure the effective implementation of said CFMS.